WebFiori/docs/sessions-management.md

 By default, the framework comes with two session storage engines.
 One is the default one which uses files ([`DefaultSessionStorage`](https://webfiori.com/docs/WebFiori/Framework/Session/DefaultSessionStorage)) and the other one which uses database ([`DatabaseSessionStorage`](https://webfiori.com/docs/WebFiori/Framework/Session/DatabaseSessionStorage)).
 In order to be able to use database session storage, it must be first configured.
 Configuration steps are as follows:

 * Setting the value of the constant `WF_SESSION_STORAGE` to `\WebFiori\Framework\Session\DatabaseSessionStorage`.
-* Adding a database connection with the name `sessions-connection` using the command `add`.
+* Adding a database connection with the name `sessions-connection` using the command `add:db-connection`.
-* Creating the table that will store the sessions using the command `run-query`.
+* Creating the table that will store the sessions using a migration.

 ### Setting the Value of The Constant `WF_SESSION_STORAGE`